 For Parking Assistance call (706) 272-4461

 All student and resident motorized vehicles parked at Dalton State College must display a current parking decal which should be displayed in the lower left corner of the rear window.
 Faculty and Staff hangtags should be displayed on rear view mirror of vehicle.
 Students, Faculty, and Staff are not authorized to park in visitor spaces; these are reserved for off campus visitors.
-Bicycles must be parked in bicycle racks located outside of Pope Student Center and a lock is recommended to deter possible theft.
+Bicycles must be parked in bicycle racks located outside of campus buildings and a lock is recommended to deter possible theft.
 For safety and liability reasons, no skateboarding or scooters on sidewalks, walkways and/or in or around campus buildings will not be allowed.

 Temporary Decals are issued free of charge to students, staff and faculty.
 Temporary decals are limited to a two-week period.
 Temporary decals must be affixed to the vehicle.
-Part time faculty, staff, work-study, student assistant, transient, graduate and alumni students who are attending classes are required to obtain a parking decal (not a temporary decal).
+Part time faculty, staff, work-study, student assistant, transient, graduate and alumni students who are attending classes are required to obtain a parking permit (not a temporary decal).
 Parking lots and spaces are designated for students or faculty/staff parking and vehicles therein must display the appropriate, valid decal.
 Students may not park in visitors spaces at any time.